treszkai/treszkai.github.io/_posts/2018-05-16-bash-versatile.md

 Yet there were some educational points in it:
  - Renaming a set of files to a similar name but later in the alphabet must be done in reverse order.
- - Bash has a built-in `printf` that seems to work as in C: first the string to be printed, then the values to the
+ - Bash has a built-in `printf` that seems to work as in C: first the string to be printed with format specifiers like `%02d`, followed by the arguments whose values are used according to the format specifiers.
  - With the `-v` option of `printf`, you can save the output into a variable.
  - One can use `$(  )` for executing a command and having bash treat the output as the source code.
 (It's the same as using backticks, as around `seq 74 2`, but allows nesting and is clearer.
 Kinda like `eval` in other languages, like JavaScript.)
 Not shown here, but it even works in quotation marks, e.g. `"$(echo hey yo)"` is like writing `"hey yo"`.
 Note that the trailing newline is deleted.
  - `bc` is a calculator that reads from the input and outputs nothing but the result on a single line.
  - Don’t forget the quotes around arguments with spaces, like with `mv` above.

+One minute of further bash tips are provided by Julia Evans [[here]](https://drawings.jvns.ca/bashtips/).